 Developing in Westlake

 Westlake Town Hall is currently closed with staff working remotely to help mitigate the spread of the Coronavirus (COVID-19) as recommended by state and local officials.
-The Town of Westlake permits and inspections is still operational, however applicants must submit for permit or registration online based rather than coming to the Town Hall.
-We will continue to keep this page updated for our customers regarding additional permits and inspection procedures during this time frame.
+The Town of Westlake permits and inspections is still operational, however applicants must submit for permit or registration online.

 Any development related application shall be submitted through a pre-scheduled appointment with a pertinent member of Town development review staff.
 The purpose of the appointment requirement is to ensure all required items are included and/or addressed prior to acceptance of application by the Town.